tomsnep/looklive-server/README.md

 ####Conclusion

-Without the service worker the page renders faster.
+With the service worker the page renders a little bit slower.
-DOMContentLoaded: 0.009s slower
+DOMContentLoaded: 0.009s faster
-First Paint: 0.066s faster
+First Paint: 0.066s slower
-Load event: 0.33s faster
+Load event: 0.33s slower

 The LookLive server without SW was tested on localhost.
 The LookLive server with SW was tested on [https://webdevelopment.work3gether.com](https://webdevelopment.work3gether.com).